GenesisFR/HowToBecomeGoodAtShooters/README.md

 - bad against moving targets and tanks

 ### Playing sniper
-- main attribute: headshot damage
+- main attributes: weapon damage and headshot damage
 - effective against targets that have a head and no helmet
 - for stationary targets, put your crosshair on them, at head level (or where it's going to be), before peeking
 - for moving targets, put your crosshair on their trajectory and take the shot when they come across it
 - for Nemesis, don't use the cover system but charge from behind cover, jiggle peek to acquire your target, peek again to release the trigger then hide
 - you can stand in the open to force a target behind cover to peek you (preferably exposing yourself only from that target), just release the trigger at head level when they peek
-- peek, take the shot and immediately take cover to minimize incoming damage
+- peek, take the shot and immediately take cover to minimize incoming damage (by strafing or pop shooting)
 - can one shot dogs with the headhunter buff by shooting their legs
+- Tip of the Spear is the best gear set for it

 ### Playing tank
-- main attribute: armor cores
+- main attributes: armor cores and repair skills
-- bulwark shield, artificer hive and Liberty (to heal the shield) are mandatory
+- bulwark shield, artificer hive and Liberty/TDI Kard Custom are a must
 - must be able to self-sustain incoming damage and not depend on anyone
 - must draw aggro on you by shooting mobs, maintaining proximity and line of sight
 - must force mobs out of cover
+- must not block shots from your teammates
 - must provide more survivability to the group
 - must stay within range of your teammates
+- it's best to stay on the edges of a room or have a wall behind you to avoid getting shot from the side
 - pay close attention to your radar to avoid getting flanked
+- Foundry Bulwark is the best gear set for it
 - reference: https://www.reddit.com/r/thedivision/comments/hr0gxr/how_to_take_a_beating_a_guide_to_shield_tanks and https://www.reddit.com/r/thedivision/comments/jg4brb/whats_the_point_of_tank_builds/g9op8nb

 ### Reviving
 - always revive from or behind cover to avoid getting shot
-- avoid reviving before making sure the area is clear and you're not gonna get rushed
+- avoid reviving before making sure the nearby area is clear and you're not gonna get rushed
 - you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs
 - downed players must get near cover without blocking it for alive players and avoid crawling in the open otherwise it'll make things harder for the reviver if they die
+- it's a good idea to throw a flashbang/fire grenade before reviving if there are enemies nearby to prevent them from pushing, especially near choke points
-- sometimes it's better to go through the rest of the engagement without reviving someone because it would make you at risk
+- it's sometimes better to go through the rest of the engagement without reviving someone because it would make you at risk
+- if your reviver hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
+- you can revive teammates without being next to them by moving over and away from their body (TODO: test if it's affected by downed/dead state and walking/running)
+- when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2